kamailio/kamailio-wiki/tutorials/faq/main.md

     /usr/local/bin/kamailio -m 512 -M 8 ...

-###### ?

-Tools =====
+## Tools

-???
-How to generate HA1 value in command line?
+### How to generate HA1 value in command line?

-!!!
-Use following command:
+:page_with_curl: Use following command:

     echo -n 'user:realm:password' | md5sum | awk '{ print $1 }'

-???
-How to generate HA1B value in command line?
+### How to generate HA1B value in command line?

-!!!
-Use following command:
+:page_with_curl: Use following command:

     echo -n 'user@realm:realm:password' | md5sum | awk '{ print $1 }'

-???
-Kamctl gives an error regarding opening FIFO file, why?
+### Kamctl gives an error regarding opening FIFO file, why?

-!!!
-Kamctl couldn't connect to FIFO file for sending MI commands - default FIFO file is **/tmp/kamailio_fifo**.
+:page_with_curl: Kamctl couldn't connect to FIFO file for sending MI commands - default FIFO file is **/tmp/kamailio_fifo**.

 Check if your configuration loads the mi_fifo module and configures a